Chart Color Schemes

 Population

-Population growth drivers in Pendle Hill - Girraween are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Pendle Hill - Girraween are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Pendle Hill - Girraween's population is around 14,610.
-This reflects an increase of 671 people since the 2021 Census, which reported a population of 13,939.
+Pendle Hill - Girraween's population, as of Nov 2025, is around 14,610.
+This figure reflects an increase of 671 people since the 2021 Census, which reported a population of 13,939.
 The change is inferred from the estimated resident population of 14,457 as of June 2024 and an additional 132 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,275 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Pendle Hill - Girraween's growth rate of 4.8% since census positions it within 1.9 percentage points of the state (6.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 89.6% of overall population gains during recent periods.
+This results in a density ratio of 3,275 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Pendle Hill - Girraween's growth rate of 4.8% since census is within 1.9 percentage points of the state's growth rate of 6.7%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 89.6% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
 Considering projected demographic shifts, a population increase just below the median of Australian statistical areas is expected.
-The area is expected to increase by 1,348 persons to 2041 based on latest population numbers, with an increase of 7.3% in total over the 17 years.
+The area is projected to increase by 1,348 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 7.3% over the 17 years.

 Frequently Asked Questions - Population